cheeyeo/Try-Elixir/README.md

 Now you can visit `localhost:4000` from your browser.

-Try entering some commands into the terminal on the right.
+Try entering some iex commands into the terminal on the right.

 ## Notes